egonzalezt/AWS-EMR-LABR3/docs/SETUP/README.md

 # AWS EMR SETUP

-This is a basic setup to initialice AWS EMR, first go to AWS Console and search EMR
+This is a basic setup to initialice AWS EMR, first go to AWS Console and search EMR.

 ## Before Start